Ongoing Projects

 Re-implementing U-NET paper

-Implementation of the 2015 paper U-Net: Convolutional Networks for Biomedical Image Segmentation using pytorch and other machine learning libraries.
+Implementation of the 2015 paper U-Net: Convolutional Networks for Biomedical Image Segmentation using PyTorch and other machine learning libraries.
 Currently performing a single class segmentation with plans to later adapt the model to a multi-class image segmentation task.

 • Preprocessed images and segmentation masks